-All our EKO Leaders have DBS certification, first aid qualifications and their own public liability insurance.
+All our EKO Leaders have DBS certification, first aid qualifications and public liability insurance.

-We are always looking for enthusisatic new EKO Leaders; take a look at our jobs page if you are interested.
+We are always looking for enthusiastic new EKO Leaders; take a look at our jobs page if you are interested.

 Natasha founded Educating Kids Outdoors in 2012 with the vision of offering a different learning approach to pupils using the outdoors and natural world to inspire, imagine, experiment, explore, wonder, think and problem solve both as individuals and by working with others.

 After university Natasha ran school expeditions overseas and went on to develop educational programmes in deprived areas of the UK as well as volunteering with young people in many different capacities.
 In the past few years she has gained her Forest School Leader Level 3 and Teaching Assistant Level 3 qualifications to enable her to understand current thinking and processes in schools and outdoor learning.

 She believes passionately that pupils thrive in a supportive environment where they have space to think, opportunities to have a go and time to explore and discover things for themselves.
 The natural world and its ever changing seasons is the perfect setting to maximise learning opportunities and help children grow into calm, considerate, capable young adults.

 Rachel is a highly creative, dynamic and energetic teacher with a great sense of fun who has a passion for Outdoor Learning.
 She qualified with an Environmental Science Degree and P.G.C.E. in Primary Education and has a wealth of experience teaching in a variety of challenging settings, valuing each child as a fantastic, unique individual.